Life insurance for women is just as important for women as it is for men.

 Even if you are a stay at home mom, you should still get life insurance.

 If someone would suffer financially if you died, you most likely need life insurance.
 Being able to protect your family financially is a great peace of mind if something were to happen to you.
+Be sure and figure out if term vs whole life makes the most sense for your situation.

 Do Stay-at-Home Moms Really Need Life Insurance?